Speakers & Topics

 -

 Caitlin Barrett is the founder of the naming studio Wild Geese Studio and the naming education platform Naming for Everyone.
 They have spent nearly 20 years helping brand teams improve the way they name.
 Previously, Caitlin was a partner at the brand-language studio Doublebit and served as director of verbal identity and global head of naming at Interbrand.
-They were also a senior writer at Ologie and a copywriter at Martha Stewart, where they got their start naming scented candles, kitchen towels patterns, and, once, a very expensive ham
+They were also a senior writer at Ologie and a copywriter at Martha Stewart, where they got their start naming scented candles, kitchen-towel patterns, and, once, a very expensive ham

 Rob Meyerson